Cretezy/lazyjj/README.md

   - Track bookmarks with `t`, untrack bookmarks with `T`
 - Command log: View every command lazyjj executes
 - Config: Configure lazyjj with your jj config
+- Command box: Run jj commands directly in lazyjj with `:`
 - Help: See all key mappings with `h`/`?`

 ## Setup